status-im/help.status.im/docs/en/status-communities/permissions-by-role-in-status-communities.md

 ---
-id: 547
+id: 558
 revision: 0
 language: en
 hide:
   - navigation
 ---

-# About the owner and admin community roles
+# Permissions by role in Status Communities

  :octicons-tools-24: In progress